Eddie Murphy's bleep, that awful Whitney Houston joke and Austin Butler's accent — the 2023 Golden Globes highs, lows and head-scratchers

 LOW: The Globes cloud hasn't lifted

 Even as Carmichael fired shots at the HFPA, almost everyone else in the room tried to carry on as if the evening was awards business as usual.
 Not so on social media, where many commentators mentioned how strange it was to be celebrating a show — and an organization — with such a checkered profile.
-Towards the end of these how, current HFPA President Helen Hoehne took to the stage to give some brief remarks about how the group is trying to do better.
+Towards the end of the show, current HFPA President Helen Hoehne took to the stage to give some brief remarks about how the group is trying to do better.
 But there's clearly a lot of work left to do before the party starts again in earnest.

 HEAD-SCRATCHER: Austin Butler’s voice has left the building